Farlington, North Yorkshire

-Farlington is a small village and civil parish in the Hambleton District of North Yorkshire, England.
+Farlington is a small village and civil parish in the county of North Yorkshire, England.
 It is situated approximately 9.5 mi north of York between Stillington and Sheriff Hutton.
 A small stream, the Farlington beck, runs through the village.

 History

-Farlington is mentioned in the Domesday Book as Falinton in the Bulford Hundred.
-At the time of the Norman invasion the manor was in the name of Ligulf, but passed to Robert, Count of Mortain who made Nigel Fossard the lord of the manor in his stead.
+Farlington is mentioned in the Domesday Book of 1086 as Falinton in the Bulford Hundred.
+At the time of the Norman Conquest in 1066 the manor was in the name of Ligulf, but passed to Robert, Count of Mortain who made Nigel Fossard the lord of the manor in his stead.

 Farlington, as a name, originates before the Domesday Book.
 Its origins are likely to be Anglo Saxon where the meaning would be the settlement, -ton, of the Feorlings clan.

 Governance

 The village is within the Thirsk and Malton UK Parliament constituency.
-It lies within the Stillington ward of Hambleton District Council and Stillington electoral division of North Yorkshire County Council.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Geography

 The village is at an elevation of 123 ft above sea level at its highest point.
 The nearest settlements are Stillington 2 mi to the west; Sheriff Hutton 2.3 mi to the east-south-east; Brandsby-cum-Stearsby 2.6 mi to the north and Sutton-on-the-Forest 2.71 mi to the south-west.
 Farlington Beck runs southwards through the village to join the River Foss about a 1 mi south.

 According to the 1881 UK Census, the population was 168.
 The 2001 UK Census recorded the population as 124, of which 94 were over the age of sixteen.
 Of those, 64 were in employment.
 The village contains 47 dwellings of which 34 are detached properties.